-Ajax preloading is a technique use by our themes to make the user experience of sites that use the ajax filters on our blocks better.
-When active the theme will preload content for the ajax filters before the user clicks on them at the initial page load.
+Ajax preloading is a technique used by our themes to make the user experience of sites that use the Ajax filters on our blocks, better.
+When active, the theme will preload content for these filters before the user clicks on them at the initial page load.
 Used responsively and paired with a full page caching plugin it can save a lot of requests done to admin-ajax.php.

-- our blocks use the WordPress provided endpoint for ajax operations admin-ajax.
-On each request this endpoints loads the full WordPress core and also the wp-admin core that is not used by our blocks
+- our blocks use the WordPress provided endpoint for Ajax operations admin-ajax.
+On each request, this endpoint loads the full WordPress core and also the wp-admin core that is not used by our blocks;

 - admin-ajax endpoint is usually not cached by 3rd party plugins and most CDNs avoid caching it because it’s also used by wp-admin.

-- after the initial page is rendered and it’s cached by the cacahing plugin, all the other users that click on the filters will not hit the server.
-All the content is already on the users browser and all the code runs there.
+- after the initial page is rendered and cached by the caching plugin, all the other users that click on the filters will not hit the server.
+All the content is already in the user’s browser and all the code runs there.